lightside-instruments/docs/README.md

 # How it started
 Some mail hosting servidces like Amazons WorkMail are substituting the ReplyTo mail address with a dynamic one.
 This is not acceptable for some receiving mail servers e.g. ietf.org

-So this is how you can send a mail without switching your subscription:
+So this is how you can send a mail from the command line without relay SMTP server without switching your subscription.
+And here is the result - https://mailarchive.ietf.org/arch/msg/bmwg/PrMYslnP9y7TPXtfBJ-QD-6bsTY :

 Generate keys - notice the '-traditional' parameter that fixes a bug
 ```